 Rotate the bearing by hand to check for roughness or binding.
-If rotation is rough or there is any side-to-side movement between the inner and outer races, replace the bearing.
+If rotation is rough or if there is any side-to-side movement of the inner race, replace the bearing.

 The bearing is permanently sealed and requires no additional lubrication except a coating of light oil on external surfaces to ease reassembly.
 External surfaces must be kept free of all dirt and foreign material.
 Failure to do so could damage the bearing or its mating surfaces.